1. INTRODUCTION

 4. CONCLUSION

 Tucatinib is authorized for usage in conjunction with trastuzumab for the management of adult patients who have been diagnosed with RAS wild-type HER2-positive colorectal cancer that is either unresectable or metastatic and has progressed after receiving chemotherapy with fluoropyrimidine, oxaliplatin, or irinotecan.
 Within the context of human K2EDTA plasma, an LC–MS/MS approach that is extremely sensitive, specific, and straightforward was provided for the purpose of quantifying Tucatinib.
 With a linearity that was desired and an r2 value that is more than 0.99, the linearity controls ranged from 1 to 2,000 ng/ml.
-The intra and inter batch accuracies were within −3.02% to 5.21% and 3.49% to 4.75% relative error with coefficients of variation 2.31% to 5.12% and 2.82% to 4.14%, respectively.
+The intra-batch accuracy was within 96.98 to 105.21% and the precision was within 2.31 to 5.12%.
+The inter-batch accuracy was within 96.51 to 104.76% relative error and the precision was within 2.82 to 4.14%.
 In conclusion, a new approach to evaluating Tucatinib in human K2EDTA plasma has been approved for use in clinical, bioavailability, and bioequivalence investigations, and it may be used to quantify Tucatinib.

 5. ACKNOWLEDGMENTS